 We also found their customer service to be better and our sites experienced less downtime.

-Themes: We absolutely love Generatepress for how quick and customizable it is.
-We have tried several options across this site and our other sites and this is our favorite for simplicity and speed.
+We absolutely love Generatepress for how quick and customizable it is.
+We have tried several options across this site and our other sites and this is our favourite for simplicity and speed.

 It also combines well with page builders such as Elementor.
 If you’re looking for specific themes, then check out Theme Forest for endless options.